tntconcept/TNTConcept/README.markdown

 # TNTConcept #

 With TNTConcept you can manage, in an integrated way, your customers, providers, contacts, business interactions, projects, week objectives, project time-tracking, bills, cash flow ...
 Built with the lastest J2EE techs: JSF, Spring, Hibernate, Maven ...

+* Build requirements
+- TNTConcept does not compile with JDK 8+
+- Maven 2.2